techbelle/the-little-mongodb-book/en/mongodb.markdown

 5. `Indexes` in MongoDB function mostly like their RDBMS counterparts.

-6. `Cursors` are different than the other five concepts but they are important enough, and often overlooked, that I think they are worthy of their own discussion.
+6. `Cursors` are like relational database cursors, but they are important enough, and often overlooked, that I think they are worthy of their own discussion.
 The important thing to understand about cursors is that when you ask MongoDB for data, it returns a pointer to the result set called a cursor, which we can do things to, such as counting or skipping ahead, before actually pulling down data.

 To recap, MongoDB is made up of `databases` which contain `collections`.
 A `collection` is made up of `documents`.
 Each `document` is made up of `fields`. `Collections` can be `indexed`, which improves lookup and sorting performance.
-Finally, when we get data from MongoDB we do so through a `cursor` whose actual execution is delayed until necessary.
+Finally, when we get data from MongoDB we usually do so through a `cursor` whose actual execution is delayed until necessary.

 Why use new terminology (collection vs. table, document vs. row and field vs. column)?
 Is it just to make things more complicated?
 The truth is that while these concepts are similar to their relational database counterparts, they are not identical.
 The core difference comes from the fact that relational databases define `columns` at the `table` level whereas a document-oriented database defines its `fields` at the `document` level.
 That is to say that each `document` within a `collection` can have its own unique set of `fields`.
 As such, a `collection` is a dumbed down container in comparison to a `table`, while a `document` has a lot more information than a `row`.